 What happens if your pet does eat your plants?
 Alexander Campbell of the Veterinary Poisons Information Service (VPIS) said: "In many cases, animals remain asymptomatic or suffer little more than gastrointestinal upset.
 There are a few instances where more severe clinical effects have resulted."

 One of the biggest challenges for vets is knowing what a pet has ingested, researchers caution.
 The simple solution?
 Remove any known contaminants from your home or garden.
+And, in case you're wondering, air purifiers are safe for pets, in the main.

-So, we've covered how plants affect the air in our homes and whether they're harmful to our pets.
-And while plants can make your home a more pleasant environment and taking care of them can have mental health benefits, it's unlikely they'll do much to purify the air - unless you're going to buy hundreds.
+While plants can make your home a more pleasant environment and taking care of them can have mental health benefits, it's unlikely they'll do much to purify the air — unless you're going to buy hundreds.
 So if you're concerned about air quality in your home, we advise you to invest in an air purifier, preferably one fitted with a high-quality HEPA filter.